 - Causes the number of index values to explode exponentially (Python | Java), because a multivalued property such as

 tagis repeated in an index.
-As a result, the number of index values per entity rapidly approaches the maximum (5000) and the cost of writing and storing each entity increases accordingly.
+As a result, the number of index values per entity rapidly rises and the storage cost of each entity increases accordingly.

 If we look at how the index values exploded, we find that we can list

 tag a maximum of five times in a single index for there to be any chance of returning a result.
 The following table shows the number of values generated in each index when storing an entity with a tag property containing N values.
 It also shows the maximum number of tag values for that entity:

 |Built-in (asc, desc)||2N||2500 (capped at 1000 for a single list property)|

 ||N||1666 (capped at 1000 for a single list property)|

 ||N ^ 2||69|

 Improved Query Planner

 Luckily, the App Engine datastore now provides a new and improved query planner that can shift some of the query cost from write time to query time.
 It does this efficiently using the zigzag merge join algorithm, which tends to scale with the size of the result set much like querying against the indexes described above under Advanced Search.
 By design, the datastore supports only operations that scale in this fashion.
 The performance of operations that scale with the size of the entire database will deteriorate as the datastore grows.

 The query planner can merge the results of any scans of indexes that are sorted by the same properties and find the results that are common to all such indexes (using the zigzag merge join algorithm).
 For example,